 Mid-block alley.

 Each street type may have an associated mid-block alley, where shown on the applicable street regulating plan.
-As development occurs, sufficient area shall be preserved and constructed to provide the mid-block alley to provide access to parking areas and other uses or buildings that are located in the middle of the block.
+As development occurs, sufficient area shall be preserved and constructed to provide the mid-block alley to provide access to parking areas, garages, and other uses or buildings that are located in the middle of the block.
 The location of an alley shall be in the locations depicted by the applicable street regulating plan, and designed at a minimum in accordance with the graphic to the right, and at a maximum to the standards applicable for a public street.
 Some mid-block alleys connect to adjoining residential streets.
 Where they connect, the applicable standards shall change to residential street standards.
-Snow removal for an alley is the responsibility of all landowners, collectively, that have a parking area that has an access from the alley.
+Snow removal for an alley is the responsibility of all landowners, collectively, or an HOA, that have a parking area that has an access from the alley.

 Small-lot residential street.